SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe: Experiments

 \subsection{Instruction-Following SFT}

-\paragraph{Experiment Setup.} We compare SFTMix with NTP by applying them to the instruction tuning of two pre-trained LLMs (i.e., Llama-3.1-8B (Llama) \citep{dubey2024llama} and Mistral-7B-v0.1 (Mistral) \citep{jiang2023mistral}) on two instruction-following datasets of varying scales and qualities (i.e., the uncurated Alpaca-52K \citep{alpaca} and the filtered UltraChat-200K \citep{tunstall2023zephyr}).
-We then evaluate the instruction-tuned LLMs on two instruction-following benchmarks: MT-Bench \citep{zheng2023judging} and AlpacaEval-2 \citep{dubois2024lengthcontrolled}.
-Following \citet{zhao2024long}, we also conduct a human evaluation for head-to-head comparisons using the Vicuna subset in AlpacaEval-2.
+\paragraph{Experiment Setup.} We compare SFTMix with NTP and a sample-reweighting baseline, IR-DRO~\citep{chen2024take}, using three pre-trained LLMs: Llama-3.1-8B (Llama)~\citep{dubey2024llama}, Mistral-7B-v0.1 (Mistral)~\citep{jiang2023mistral}, and Qwen-2.5-14B (Qwen)~\citep{hui2024qwen25}.
+Due to computational constraints, we train Qwen only on the smaller, uncurated Alpaca-52K~\citep{alpaca}, while Llama and Mistral are trained on both Alpaca-52K and the larger filtered datasets: UltraChat-200K~\citep{tunstall2023zephyr} and Tulu3-939K~\citep{lambert2024tulu}.
+For the same reason, IR-DRO is evaluated only on Llama and Mistral using Alpaca-52K.
+We then evaluate the instruction-tuned LLMs on two instruction-following benchmarks: MT-Bench~\citep{zheng2023judging} and AlpacaEval-2~\citep{dubois2024lengthcontrolled}.
+Following~\citet{zhao2024long}, we also conduct a human evaluation for head-to-head comparisons using the Vicuna subset in AlpacaEval-2.

 \paragraph{Implementation Details.} By default, we use a separate instance of the same type as the target instruction-tuning LLM to obtain $\text{Conf}\,(\mathcal{Y}_i \,|\, \mathcal{X}_i)$ in Step 1 of SFTMix.
-We train each LLM on Alpaca-52K for three epochs and on UltraChat-200K for one epoch, using a batch size of $32$ on eight H100 GPUs.
-The instruction-tuning process leverages the AdamW optimizer with a learning rate of $2\mathrm{e}{-6}$ and a weight decay of $0.1$.
-We also apply a cosine learning rate scheduler with a warm-up ratio of $0.1$.
-Based on our hyperparameter search in \S\ref{app:b.1}, we set $\alpha = 0.5$ for sampling $\lambda$ and $\mu=0.2$ when constructing $\ell_\text{SFTMix}$.
+We train each LLM on Alpaca-52K for three epochs and on UltraChat-200K and Tulu3-939K for one epoch, with a batch size of $32$ on eight H100 GPUs.
+The tuning process employs the AdamW optimizer with a learning rate of $2\mathrm{e}{-6}$, a weight decay of $0.1$, and a cosine learning rate scheduler with a warm-up ratio of $0.1$.
+Based on our hyperparameter search in \S\ref{app:a.1}, we set $\alpha = 0.5$ for sampling $\lambda$ and $\mu=0.2$ when constructing $\ell_\text{SFTMix}$.
 The NTP baseline follows the same setup but excludes the Mixup-based regularization $\ell_\text{Mixup}$.
-When training on UltraChat-200K, we expand each multi-turn interaction into multiple single-turn interactions by incorporating the chat history into the instructions.
-In MT-Bench and AlpacaEval-2, we employ GPT-4 \citep{achiam2023gpt} for LLM-as-a-judge and report the results averaged over five evaluation rounds.
+When training on UltraChat-200K and Tulu3-939K, we expand each multi-turn interaction into multiple single-turn interactions by incorporating the chat history into the instructions.
+In MT-Bench and AlpacaEval-2, we employ GPT-4~\citep{achiam2023gpt} for LLM-as-a-judge and report the results averaged over five evaluation rounds.